22 classroom organization ideas, tips, and tricks that will help teachers get organized and set-up their classroom during back to school!

 - Label Everything: You can also number student baskets or bins, shelves, cubbies, books, or really anything with these FREE number labels

-- Individualized Storage: Provide students with their own bins or boxes for supplies or books with their name or assigned number with these FREE editable student labels to label books, cubbies, and more.
+- Individualized Storage: Provide students with their own bins or boxes for supplies or books with their name or assigned number with these students to label books, cubbies, and more.

 - Mason Jar Storage: Store pencils, markers, paint brushes, and other tall items is within cute and colorful mason jars.
 Add a ribbon and a label on the outside, and place them on a shelf for DIY decor.